-The Company has financed its operations to date primarily through the issuance of common shares.
+The Company has financed its operations to date primarily through the issuance of common shares and loans convertible into the Company's common shares.
 The Company continues to seek capital through various means including the issuance of equity and/or debt.

-The financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+The consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 The continuing operations of the Company are dependent upon its ability to continue to raise adequate financing and to commence profitable operations in the future.